Srilekha25/e-books/README.md

 # Build Steps
 Run the Frontend React application, by executing the following commands from the root folder of this project:

 cd e-books
 npm install
 npm run dev

 # Design Goals
-For the design, I kept it simple with minimal styles yet clearly displays all the data.
+For the design, I kept it simple with minimal styles yet clearly displayed all the data.

 # Approach
-Fetch the books using the URL and print it in console.
+Fetch the books using the URL and print it in the console.
-Using react query, store all the books in client provider.
+Using react query, store all the books in the client provider.
 Display and style the books in UI.
 Design a modal to view more about the books.
 Implement the sort functionality with author, title and published Date.